TakeLab/podium/docs/source/preprocessing.rst

 The SpaCy sentencizer
 ----------------------

-:class:`podium.preproc.SpacySentencizer` can bse used to split input strings into sentences prior to tokenization.
+:class:`podium.preproc.SpacySentencizer` can be used to split input strings into sentences prior to tokenization.

 Yet another keyword extractor